CharlGottschalk/approvejs/docs/pages/root/configuration.md

 var result = approve.value('', rules);
 ```

 The above code will check whether the value is present (`required = true`) and whether it is a valid email address (`email = true`).
-Should the value fail the `required` rule, ApproveJS will continue and also test the `email` rule, returning errors for both tests.
+Should the value fail the `required` rule, ApproveJs will continue and also test the `email` rule, returning errors for both tests.

 It makes sense though, that if the value fails the `required` test, that it will automatically fail the `email` test, so you might want to stop testing and return only the errors for the failed `required` test.
 For this we use the `stop` property which will stop all testing after the first failed rule, i.e.